Cary Grant: That Touch of Class

 When asked about his illustrious screen career, Grant once said, "Let the tall dark, smooth haired guy stay where he is on the late night movie.
 He's very immature compared with me, but I quite liked him".
 And generations to come will continue to be captivated by Cary Grant.

-Copyright © Dina-Marie Kulzer (aka Dina Di Mambro) 1984-2009.
+Copyright © Dina Di Mambro 1984-2015.
 This article may not be reprinted without permission.

 In 2002 the United States Postal Service issued a commemorative stamp honoring Cary Grant